 What is the head lice policy?

 Three (3) consecutive school days may be granted as excused absences for a student with lice.
 Weekends are not factored into the count of days for coding excused absences.
 A one-time extension may be granted by an administrator for a first-time case and with regular communication between the parent and school.
-These absences would be coded as V for staff verified and will not count toward the student's 10 illness parent verified (E) days.
+These absences will be coded as V for staff verified and will not count towards the student's 10 parent verified illness (E) days.
 Future absences due to lice for this student would be coded as unexcused.

 An overall attendance percentage rate increase by 1 percent for the next three school years – which will ultimately align with the superintendent’s goal of 98 percent for each school.

 Why is the AIP staff targeting their work with first-, sixth-, seventh- and ninth-graders at the beginning of the school year?